-The recipient of the non-qualifying distribution is treated as having paid income tax at the dividend ordinary rate (SAIM1080) on the actual amount of the non-qualifying distribution (that is, there is no grossing up).
+The recipient of the non-qualifying distribution was treated as having paid income tax at the dividend ordinary rate (SAIM1080) on the actual amount of the non-qualifying distribution (so there was no grossing up).

-In the case of trustees of accumulation or discretionary trusts, the trustees are taxed on the amount or value of the distribution at the dividend trust rate.
-However, the trustees’ tax liability is reduced by an amount of income tax equivalent to the dividend ordinary rate.
+In the case of trustees of accumulation or discretionary trusts, the trustees were taxed on the amount or value of the distribution at the dividend trust rate.
+However, the trustees’ tax liability was reduced by an amount of income tax equivalent to the dividend ordinary rate.

-The section applies where a taxpayer pays income tax at the dividend upper rate on the receipt of a non-qualifying distribution and is subsequently liable to income tax at the dividend upper rate on the receipt of the linked qualifying distribution.
-ITTOIA05/S401 enables a taxpayer to set his or her extra tax liability (that is, the higher rate element) arising on the non-qualifying distribution against the extra liability arising on the qualifying distribution so that the taxpayer is only liable to pay the balance.
+In its original form, the section (“relief: qualifying distribution after linked non-qualifying distribution”) applied where a taxpayer paid income tax at the dividend upper rate on the receipt of a non-qualifying distribution and was subsequently liable to income tax at the dividend upper rate on the receipt of the linked qualifying distribution.
+ITTOIA05/S401 enabled a taxpayer to set the extra tax liability (that is, the higher rate element) arising on the non-qualifying distribution against the extra liability arising on the qualifying distribution so the taxpayer was liable to pay only the balance.

-Where the earlier non-qualifying distribution was some years earlier than the later qualifying distribution, ITTOIA05/S401 (5) and (6) provides for the extra liability to be charge on the basis of the lower or basic rate applicable at the time.
+Where the earlier non-qualifying distribution was some years earlier than the later qualifying distribution, ITTOIA05/S401 (5) and (6) provided (before S401 was amended) for the extra liability to be charged on the basis of the lower or basic rate applicable at the time.